 Find research archival materials, a reference library, and the Issei Life Histories genealogical database.

-Search the archival databases with records from governmental and private sources, including textual records, maps, works of art, photographs, video, film, sound recordings, art, and genealogical and family history resources.
+Search archival databases with records from governmental and private sources, including textual records, maps, works of art, photographs, video, film, sound recordings, art, as well as genealogical and family history resources such as census, immigration, and military records.

 Find out about regular meetings and events, become a member, subscribe to the society newsletter.